+The 6-weeks long Jazz Improvisation workshop is devised as an introductory study to entry-level students of jazz.
+Young musicians will have the opportunity to develop and improve their improvisational abilities through the study of standard jazz repertoire.
 Topics include swing, blues, ii-V progression, rhythm changes, modes, form, transcription, ensemble playing, critical listening, theoretical concepts, and historical figures in jazz.
-It is assumed that the students have no prior exposure to jazz art form, but are familiar with rudimentary concepts of music theory, and have basic-intermediate knowledge of their instruments.
-The four hours a week that the students will spend with the instructor are adequate time to introduce them to these concepts in a lecture/rehearsal setting, and then showcase the newly acquired skills in a final performance.
+It is assumed that the students have no prior exposure to the jazz art form but are familiar with rudimentary concepts of music theory and have basic-intermediate knowledge of their instruments.
+The four hours a week that the students will spend with the instructor are an adequate time to introduce them to these concepts in a lecture/rehearsal setting and then showcase the newly acquired skills in a final performance.
 Open to ages 14 – 18.

 Length: 6 weeks